- Pain Conditions

 Lumbar Radiofrequency Neurotomy (Ablation)

 If you are suffering from pain and require a Lumbar Facet Radiofrequency Neurotomy, training and experience must rank high on your list when choosing a physician to perform the procedure safely and with technical precision in order to give you the best chance of a successful outcome by significantly reducing or eliminating your pain.
-With over 20 years of combined experience, our caring, highly qualified, and technically skilled ABMS Board Certified and ACGME fellowship trained Interventional Pain Doctors are here to help.
+Our caring, highly qualified, and technically skilled ABMS Board Certified and ACGME fellowship trained Interventional Pain Doctors are here to help.

 Lumbar Radiofrequency Neurotomy Definition